-After completing stakeholder interviews, the committee turned to third party sources to examine the causes and conditions of youth interaction with the juvenile justice system in San Mateo County, California, and the United States.
+After completing stakeholder interviews, the committee turned in early 2020 to third party sources to examine the causes and conditions of youth interaction with the juvenile justice system in San Mateo County, California, and the United States.
 The research was conducted between January and February 2020.